🔥 [Panel] Personalization, AI, Trust—What Top BFSI Marketers Are Doing Differently.

 All in all, stay away from any suspicious methods to inflate your email contact lists.

-Your email address collection points should be secure and there should be mechanisms, be it double opt-in or onboarding lifecycle journey post-sign-up, to identify a real person interested in your brand, instead of invalid email addresses or inactive subscribers, which could be a spam trap.
+Your email address collection points should be secure and there should be mechanisms, be it double opt-in or onboarding lifecycle journey post-sign-up, to identify a real person interested in your brand, instead of invalid email addresses or inactive subscribers, which could be a honeypot.

-After gathering contacts, you keep an eye on their behavior, engage them, reengage them, and when that doesn’t work, suppress them permanently.
-Outdated email addresses are turned into a spam trap to catch spammers.
-Stay ahead of the curve.
+After gathering contacts, you monitor their behavior, engage them, reengage them, and, when that doesn’t work, suppress them permanently.
+This is how you can stay ahead of the curve.

 Overwhelmed?
 Talk to MoEngage!